Caedicia simplex: Natural global range

-Caedicia simplex is a native insect to New Zealand.
+Caedicia simplex is a native insect to New Zealand and Australia.
 Their habitat is limited to that of New Zealand and Australia.
 While they are not Caedicia simplex it is worth noting that other species of katydid in the shared family of Tettigoniidae are present on all other continents excluding Antarctica.

 New Zealand range

 In the original description of Caedicia simplex and analysis of their distribution throughout New Zealand Walker stated that they were abundant throughout the whole of the North Island going so far south as Greymouth, NZ.
 Today katydids remain throughout roughly those same regions of both the North and South Islands.

 Habitat preferences

 Due to the massive distribution of family Tettigoniidae species the habitats can vary highly from nation to nation.
 Within the context of New Zealand, it is immensely common in-home gardens hence its common name as well as more forested areas.
 The katydid usually stays near vegetation such as shrubs and plants so that it is able to properly camouflage itself as well as maintain a source of close food/nutrients.
 Since they are nocturnal katydids usually only move about their vegetation habitats in the night time as this allows for the highest chance of safety and food collection.